RafaelEmery/django-playground/README.md

 The Payments application is at `playground/payments`.

-For more details take a look at `payments/README.md`
+For more details take a look at [payments docs](./playground/payments/README.md)

 ---
 Made with :heart: for studies by [RafaelEmery](https://github.com/RafaelEmery)